 - Computer engineering.

-For more information on patentable subject matter, visit the IP Australia and IPONZ websites.
+For more information on potentially patentable subject matter, visit the IP Australia and IPONZ websites.

 How much breadth and depth of study is required?